mel-langhoff/relational_rails/docs/user_stories.md

 [ ] done

-User Story 1, Parent Index
+User Story 1, artist Index

-For each parent table
+For each artist table
 As a visitor
-When I visit '/parents'
+When I visit '/artists'
-Then I see the name of each parent record in the system [ ] done
+Then I see the name of each artist record in the system [ ] done

-User Story 2, Parent Show
+User Story 2, artist Show

 As a visitor
-When I visit '/parents/:id'
+When I visit '/artists/:id'
-Then I see the parent with that id including the parent's attributes (data from each column that is on the parent table)
+Then I see the artist with that id including the artist's attributes (data from each column that is on the artist table)
 [ ] done

-User Story 3, Child Index
+User Story 3, album Index

 As a visitor
-When I visit '/child_table_name'
+When I visit '/album_table_name'
-Then I see each Child in the system including the Child's attributes (data from each column that is on the child table)
+Then I see each album in the system including the album's attributes (data from each column that is on the album table)
 [ ] done

-User Story 4, Child Show
+User Story 4, album Show

 As a visitor
-When I visit '/child_table_name/:id'
+When I visit '/album_table_name/:id'
-Then I see the child with that id including the child's attributes (data from each column that is on the child table)
+Then I see the album with that id including the album's attributes (data from each column that is on the album table)
 [ ] done

-User Story 5, Parent Children Index
+User Story 5, artist albumren Index

 As a visitor
-When I visit '/parents/:parent_id/child_table_name' Then I see each Child that is associated with that Parent with each Child's attributes (data from each column that is on the child table) ActiveRecord
+When I visit '/artists/:artist_id/album_table_name' Then I see each album that is associated with that artist with each album's attributes (data from each column that is on the album table) ActiveRecord
 [ ] done

-User Story 6, Parent Index sorted by Most Recently Created
+User Story 6, artist Index sorted by Most Recently Created

 As a visitor
-When I visit the parent index,
+When I visit the artist index,
 I see that records are ordered by most recently created first And next to each of the records I see when it was created [ ] done

-User Story 7, Parent Child Count
+User Story 7, artist album Count

 As a visitor
-When I visit a parent's show page
+When I visit a artist's show page
-I see a count of the number of children associated with this parent Usability
+I see a count of the number of albumren associated with this artist Usability
 [ ] done

-User Story 8, Child Index Link
+User Story 8, album Index Link

 As a visitor
 When I visit any page on the site
-Then I see a link at the top of the page that takes me to the Child Index [ ] done
+Then I see a link at the top of the page that takes me to the album Index [ ] done

-User Story 9, Parent Index Link
+User Story 9, artist Index Link

 As a visitor
 When I visit any page on the site
-Then I see a link at the top of the page that takes me to the Parent Index [ ] done
+Then I see a link at the top of the page that takes me to the artist Index [ ] done

-User Story 10, Parent Child Index Link
+User Story 10, artist album Index Link

 As a visitor
-When I visit a parent show page ('/parents/:id')
+When I visit a artist show page ('/artists/:id')
-Then I see a link to take me to that parent's `child_table_name` page ('/parents/:id/child_table_name') Iteration 2
+Then I see a link to take me to that artist's `album_table_name` page ('/artists/:id/album_table_name') Iteration 2
 CRUD
 [ ] done

-User Story 11, Parent Creation
+User Story 11, artist Creation

 As a visitor
-When I visit the Parent Index page
+When I visit the artist Index page
-Then I see a link to create a new Parent record, "New Parent" When I click this link
+Then I see a link to create a new artist record, "New artist" When I click this link
-Then I am taken to '/parents/new' where I  see a form for a new parent record When I fill out the form with a new parent's attributes:
+Then I am taken to '/artists/new' where I  see a form for a new artist record When I fill out the form with a new artist's attributes:
-And I click the button "Create Parent" to submit the form Then a `POST` request is sent to the '/parents' route, a new parent record is created, and I am redirected to the Parent Index page where I see the new Parent displayed.
+And I click the button "Create artist" to submit the form Then a `POST` request is sent to the '/artists' route, a new artist record is created, and I am redirected to the artist Index page where I see the new artist displayed.
 [ ] done

-User Story 12, Parent Update
+User Story 12, artist Update

 As a visitor
-When I visit a parent show page
+When I visit a artist show page
-Then I see a link to update the parent "Update Parent" When I click the link "Update Parent"
+Then I see a link to update the artist "Update artist" When I click the link "Update artist"
-Then I am taken to '/parents/:id/edit' where I  see a form to edit the parent's attributes:
+Then I am taken to '/artists/:id/edit' where I  see a form to edit the artist's attributes:
 When I fill out the form with updated information
 And I click the button to submit the form
-Then a `PATCH` request is sent to '/parents/:id', the parent's info is updated, and I am redirected to the Parent's Show page where I see the parent's updated info [ ] done
+Then a `PATCH` request is sent to '/artists/:id', the artist's info is updated, and I am redirected to the artist's Show page where I see the artist's updated info [ ] done

-User Story 13, Parent Child Creation
+User Story 13, artist album Creation

 As a visitor
-When I visit a Parent Children Index page
+When I visit a artist albumren Index page
-Then I see a link to add a new adoptable child for that parent "Create Child" When I click the link
+Then I see a link to add a new adoptable album for that artist "Create album" When I click the link
-I am taken to '/parents/:parent_id/child_table_name/new' where I see a form to add a new adoptable child When I fill in the form with the child's attributes:
+I am taken to '/artists/:artist_id/album_table_name/new' where I see a form to add a new adoptable album When I fill in the form with the album's attributes:
-And I click the button "Create Child"
+And I click the button "Create album"
-Then a `POST` request is sent to '/parents/:parent_id/child_table_name', a new child object/row is created for that parent, and I am redirected to the Parent Childs Index page where I can see the new child listed [ ] done
+Then a `POST` request is sent to '/artists/:artist_id/album_table_name', a new album object/row is created for that artist, and I am redirected to the artist albums Index page where I can see the new album listed [ ] done

-User Story 14, Child Update
+User Story 14, album Update

 As a visitor
-When I visit a Child Show page
+When I visit a album Show page
-Then I see a link to update that Child "Update Child" When I click the link
+Then I see a link to update that album "Update album" When I click the link
-I am taken to '/child_table_name/:id/edit' where I see a form to edit the child's attributes:
+I am taken to '/album_table_name/:id/edit' where I see a form to edit the album's attributes:
-When I click the button to submit the form "Update Child" Then a `PATCH` request is sent to '/child_table_name/:id', the child's data is updated, and I am redirected to the Child Show page where I see the Child's updated information ActiveRecord
+When I click the button to submit the form "Update album" Then a `PATCH` request is sent to '/album_table_name/:id', the album's data is updated, and I am redirected to the album Show page where I see the album's updated information ActiveRecord
 [ ] done

-User Story 15, Child Index only shows `true` Records
+User Story 15, album Index only shows `true` Records

 As a visitor
-When I visit the child index
+When I visit the album index
 Then I only see records where the boolean column is `true` [ ] done

-User Story 16, Sort Parent's Children in Alphabetical Order by name
+User Story 16, Sort artist's albumren in Alphabetical Order by name

 As a visitor
-When I visit the Parent's children Index Page
+When I visit the artist's albumren Index Page
-Then I see a link to sort children in alphabetical order When I click on the link
+Then I see a link to sort albumren in alphabetical order When I click on the link
-I'm taken back to the Parent's children Index Page where I see all of the parent's children in alphabetical order Usability
+I'm taken back to the artist's albumren Index Page where I see all of the artist's albumren in alphabetical order Usability
 [ ] done

-User Story 17, Parent Update From Parent Index Page
+User Story 17, artist Update From artist Index Page

 As a visitor
-When I visit the parent index page
+When I visit the artist index page
-Next to every parent, I see a link to edit that parent's info When I click the link
+Next to every artist, I see a link to edit that artist's info When I click the link
-I should be taken to that parent's edit page where I can update its information just like in User Story 12 [ ] done
+I should be taken to that artist's edit page where I can update its information just like in User Story 12 [ ] done

-User Story 18, Child Update From Childs Index Page
+User Story 18, album Update From albums Index Page

 As a visitor
-When I visit the `child_table_name` index page or a parent `child_table_name` index page Next to every child, I see a link to edit that child's info When I click the link
+When I visit the `album_table_name` index page or a artist `album_table_name` index page Next to every album, I see a link to edit that album's info When I click the link
-I should be taken to that `child_table_name` edit page where I can update its information just like in User Story 14 Iteration 3
+I should be taken to that `album_table_name` edit page where I can update its information just like in User Story 14 Iteration 3
 CRUD
 [ ] done

-User Story 19, Parent Delete
+User Story 19, artist Delete

 As a visitor
-When I visit a parent show page
+When I visit a artist show page
-Then I see a link to delete the parent
+Then I see a link to delete the artist
-When I click the link "Delete Parent"
+When I click the link "Delete artist"
-Then a 'DELETE' request is sent to '/parents/:id', the parent is deleted, and all child records are deleted and I am redirected to the parent index page where I no longer see this parent [ ] done
+Then a 'DELETE' request is sent to '/artists/:id', the artist is deleted, and all album records are deleted and I am redirected to the artist index page where I no longer see this artist [ ] done

-User Story 20, Child Delete
+User Story 20, album Delete

 As a visitor
-When I visit a child show page
+When I visit a album show page
-Then I see a link to delete the child "Delete Child" When I click the link
+Then I see a link to delete the album "Delete album" When I click the link
-Then a 'DELETE' request is sent to '/child_table_name/:id', the child is deleted, and I am redirected to the child index page where I no longer see this child ActiveRecord
+Then a 'DELETE' request is sent to '/album_table_name/:id', the album is deleted, and I am redirected to the album index page where I no longer see this album ActiveRecord
 [ ] done

 User Story 21, Display Records Over a Given Threshold

 As a visitor
-When I visit the Parent's children Index Page
+When I visit the artist's albumren Index Page
 I see a form that allows me to input a number value When I input a number value and click the submit button that reads 'Only return records with more than `number` of `column_name`'
 Then I am brought back to the current index page with only the records that meet that threshold shown.
 Usability
 [ ] done

-User Story 22, Parent Delete From Parent Index Page
+User Story 22, artist Delete From artist Index Page

 As a visitor
-When I visit the parent index page
+When I visit the artist index page
-Next to every parent, I see a link to delete that parent When I click the link
+Next to every artist, I see a link to delete that artist When I click the link
-I am returned to the Parent Index Page where I no longer see that parent [ ] done
+I am returned to the artist Index Page where I no longer see that artist [ ] done

-User Story 23, Child Delete From Childs Index Page
+User Story 23, album Delete From albums Index Page

 As a visitor
-When I visit the `child_table_name` index page or a parent `child_table_name` index page Next to every child, I see a link to delete that child When I click the link
+When I visit the `album_table_name` index page or a artist `album_table_name` index page Next to every album, I see a link to delete that album When I click the link
-I should be taken to the `child_table_name` index page where I no longer see that child Extensions
+I should be taken to the `album_table_name` index page where I no longer see that album Extensions
 [ ] done

-Extension 1: Sort Parents by Number of Children
+Extension 1: Sort artists by Number of albumren

 As a visitor
-When I visit the Parents Index Page
+When I visit the artists Index Page
-Then I see a link to sort parents by the number of `child_table_name` they have When I click on the link
+Then I see a link to sort artists by the number of `album_table_name` they have When I click on the link
-I'm taken back to the Parent Index Page where I see all of the parents in order of their count of `child_table_name` (highest to lowest) And, I see the number of children next to each parent name
+I'm taken back to the artist Index Page where I see all of the artists in order of their count of `album_table_name` (highest to lowest) And, I see the number of albumren next to each artist name
 [ ] done

 Extension 2: Search by name (exact match)

 As a visitor
-When I visit an index page ('/parents') or ('/child_table_name') Then I see a text box to filter results by keyword When I type in a keyword that is an exact match of one or more of my records and press the Search button Then I only see records that are an exact match returned on the page
+When I visit an index page ('/artists') or ('/album_table_name') Then I see a text box to filter results by keyword When I type in a keyword that is an exact match of one or more of my records and press the Search button Then I only see records that are an exact match returned on the page